workarea-commerce/workarea/docs/source/upgrade-guides/workarea-3-5-0.html.md

 ### What Do You Need to Do?

-These changes will be caught and displayed via the diffing functionality of the [Upgrade plugin](https://stash.tools.weblinc.com/projects/WL/repos/workarea-upgrade/browse).
+These changes will be caught and displayed via the diffing functionality of the _Workarea Upgrade_ tool.

 ## Updates to Headless Chrome Configuration